Manifestor-cc/usage-guide/docs/bypasses/index.md

 # Bypasses/Fixes
 Some games have their own anti-piracy protection, but luckily we have bypasses for those!

-:::warning
+:::danger
-We got these bypasses from third party sources, we did not make them!
-Basic virus checks were ran on each one, but please use them cautiously - do not disable your antivirus if it detects something!
+We got all of these bypasses from third party sources, we did not make them!
+Use them cautiously - do not disable your antivirus if it detects something!
 :::

 :::note